-Review of "Dead Woman Walking" by Sharon Bolton
+"Dead Woman Walking" by Sharon Bolton: A Good Read

 Dead Woman Walking by Sharon Bolton

 Dead Woman Walking entered the best seller lists within weeks of publication in 2017.
-Sharon Bolton, winner of the Mary Higgins Clark Award, the ITW Thriller Award, and the CWA Gold Dagger has created an engaging and thrilling novel with this latest work.
+Sharon Bolton, winner of the Mary Higgins Clark Award, the ITW Thriller Award, and the CWA Gold Dagger has created an engaging and thrilling novel.

-The book is crammed with topics that were (and still are) hot topics in 2017.
-They include people smuggling, money laundering, blackmail and the relevance of religion to modern life.
-With this novel she also touches on blackmail, incest, and human organ trafficking.
-All-in-all it is a gripping and exciting read.
+The story is packed with controversial and thought-provoking topics including people smuggling, money laundering, blackmail, and the relevance of religion to modern life.
+Sharon Bolton also includes incest, and human organ trafficking in this plot driven tale.
+No character is left untouched by the ripples billowing out from the main story-line.
+All-in-all this book is a gripping and exciting read.

 Official Book Trailer - Dead Woman Walking by Sharon Bolton